saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![Resource groups is selected in the Azure navigation pane, and the "hands-on-lab-SUFFIX" resource group is highlighted.](./media/resource-groups.png "Resource groups list")

-3. In the list of resources for your resource group, select the **hands-on-lab-SUFFIX** resource group and then select the **wwi-web-UNIQUEID** App Service from the list of resources.
+3. In the list of resources for your resource group, select the **hands-on-lab-SUFFIX** resource group, and then select the **wwi-web-UNIQUEID** App Service from the list of resources.

    ![The wwi-web-UNIQUEID App Service is highlighted in the list of resource group resources.](media/rg-app-service.png "Resource group")